-Opinion | Biden finally says what needs to be said about the Big Lie
+Opinion | Biden finally says what needs to be said about the ‘big lie’

 While it had been reported that he would discuss the vital voting rights legislation now in Congress, Biden made the wise decision to set that aside for another day.
 Instead, he focused on the lie that made the insurrection possible and continues to pulse inside our politics like a cancerous tumor: the idea that Trump was the true winner of the 2020 election.

-We have been far too easy on those who embrace or even simply tolerate this idea, perhaps because it has completely taken over the Republican Party, and we still approach any question on which Republicans and Democrats disagree as though it must be given an even-handed, both-sides treatment.
+We have been far too easy on those who embrace or even simply tolerate this idea, perhaps because it has completely taken over the Republican Party, and we still approach any question on which Republicans and Democrats disagree as though it must be given an evenhanded, both-sides treatment.

 That has to end, and what many journalists do — simply point out the fact that Biden won the election when quoting a Republican who says otherwise — is not nearly enough.
-We have to treat those who claim Trump won in precisely the same way we do those who say the earth is flat or that Hitler had some good ideas.
+We have to treat those who claim Trump won in precisely the same way we do those who say the Earth is flat or that Hitler had some good ideas.
 They are not only deluded, they are either participating in, or at the very least directly enabling, an assault on our system of government with terrifying implications for the future.
-They are America’s enemies.
+They are the United States’ enemies.
 And they have to be treated that way.

-Thankfully, Biden seems to have come to understand the urgency of the situation and the importance of calling out Trump directly and not mincing words about his lie.
+Thankfully, Biden appears to have come to understand the urgency of the situation and the importance of calling out Trump directly and not mincing words about his lie.
 Here’s part of what he said Thursday morning:

 The former president of the United States of America has created and spread a web of lies about the 2020 election.
 He’s done so because he values power over principle.
 Because he sees his own interests as more important than his country’s interests, than America’s interests.
 And because his bruised ego matters more to him than our democracy or our Constitution.
 He can’t accept he lost. [...]You can’t love your country only when you win.
 You can’t obey the law only when it’s convenient.
 You can’t be patriotic when you embrace and enable lies.
-Those who stormed this Capitol, and those who instigated and incited, and those who called on them to do so, held a dagger at the throat of America and American democracy.
+Those who stormed this Capitol, and those who instigated and incited, and those who called on them to do so, held a dagger at the throat of America -- at American democracy.
 They didn’t come here out of patriotism or principle.
 They came here in rage.
 Not in service of America, but rather in service of one man.

 That dagger is still held at democracy’s throat.
 The lie about 2020 justifies and enables all the things Republicans are doing now to establish the means and the willingness to overturn the next election if they don’t like the results.
 It maintains the sense of chaos and injustice, a world gone so mad that no tactic is out of bounds to restore Republicans to their rightful place in power.